JIMorlanes/fx-rough-slv-hedge-xva-diagnostics/docs/SURFACE_CONTROLS.md

 should not automatically receive the same stress-risk credit under alternative realized dynamics.

-This is the control that makes the hedge-transfer result credible.

-If the static surface, book valuation surface, and hedge surface are fixed, then the remaining hedge slippage or exposure-profile change is not a vanilla calibration story.
+This control makes the hedge-transfer result interpretable.
+Because the static surface, book valuation surface, and hedge surface are held fixed, any residual hedge slippage or exposure-profile change is not primarily a vanilla calibration effect.
 It is evidence of volatility-dynamics model risk.